iyyn-lab/Data-Engineering-Notes/03_Hadoop/01_Hadoop_Framework.md

         ↓
 Pig
         ↓
-Converts to Java to MapReduce
+Converts internally to Java to MapReduce
         ↓
 Execution
 ```